Szigetvár: Founding of Szigetvár

-The origin of a settlement by the name “Zygeth” dates back to 1391 when a wealthy Greek family named Anthemi settled in the nearby hills and forests, probably after fleeing the Osmanlı conquest of the lands between Edirne (Adrianople) and Plovdiv in the 1360s.
-The fortress of Sziget had its start in 1420 when Ozsvát Anthemi (aka Oswald Antheminus or Antimus) built the first brick buildings on a hill named Lázár Island in the floodplain (marshland) of the Almás River.
+The origin of a settlement by the name “Zygeth” dates back to 1391 when a wealthy Greek family named Anthemi settled in the nearby hills and forests, probably after fleeing the Ottoman conquest of the lands between Edirne (Adrianople) and Plovdiv in the 1360s.

+The fortress of Sziget had its start in 1420 when Ozsvát Anthemi (aka Oswald Antheminus or Antimus) built the first brick buildings on a hill named Lázár Island in the marshy floodplain of the Almás.
 The brick buildings enclosed a courtyard, and later a three-story (14 metres) high round stone tower was built.
 Over the decades, Ozsvát built strong ramparts and moats around the brick buildings which become the inner core of the Citadel.
-By 1449, there was a castrum (castle) and by 1463, a oppidum (field town), which was small town.
-In 1463, after Ozsvát’s death, Sziget was given to the Garai family and, by 1473, it was in the possession of Ambrus Török de Enying, After Ambrus' death, in 1491, Sziget was inherited by his son Imre and in 1521 inherited by Bálint Török [hu], who, by 1530, expanded it, strengthened it, and turned it into a true stronghold.
+By 1449, there was a castrum (castle) and by 1463, a small oppidum (fortified town).

+In 1463, after Ozsvát’s death, Sziget was given to the Garai family and, by 1473, it was in the possession of Ambrus Török de Enying.
+After Ambrus' death, in 1491, Sziget was inherited by his son Imre and in 1521 inherited by Bálint Török, who, by 1530, expanded it, strengthened it, and turned it into a true stronghold.
 The Inner Castle (Citadel) was expanded and reinfoced by bastions at the corners, and a drawbridge connected the Inner and Outer citadels.
 The marshland surrounding Sziget was turned into an artificial lake by the use of a moat system that channeled water from the Almás stream.

-Bálint Török's fortified island estate was significant not only as a military base, but also as an intellectual base for the hinterland: Sebestyén Lantos Tinódi, the Hungarian creator of the genre of historical song, lived here until 1542, and Pál Istvánffy, the first Hungarian poet, had a house here the author of a poetic short story, and his son Miklós Istvánffy, a humanist historian, grew up here.
+Bálint Török's fortified island estate was significant not only as a military base, but also as an intellectual base for the hinterland: Sebestyén Lantos Tinódi, the Hungarian creator of the genre of historical song, lived here until 1542, and Pál Istvánffy, the first Hungarian poet, had a house here the author of a poetic short story, and his son Miklós Istvánffy, a humanist historian and palatinal governor of Hungary, grew up here.